rossgk2/AdobeSignJava8SDKEdits/README.md

 # Steps performed to create this repository

+You do not need to follow the below steps.
+In fact, unless you somehow have the Adobe Sign SDK for Java 8, you cannot perform these steps.

 1. Use [JD-GUI](https://java-decompiler.github.io/) to decompile the already-modified Adobe Sign SDK for Java 8.
 It has this file structure:

 * build